Kadena-Pact-Community-Foundation/foundation/CONTRIBUTING.md

 ## Any Questions?

-If you have any questions, feel free to join our [Kadena Discord Server](https://discord.gg/kadena) and ask in the relevant channels.
+If you have any questions, start with our [GitHub Discussions](https://github.com/Pact-Community-Organization/foundation/discussions) and ask in the relevant category.
 We're here to help!